-2015] Particulars Mr. Harsh Kumar Bansal Ms. Monica Chand
+Particulars Mr. Harsh Kumar Bansal Ms. Monica Chand

 DIN 00137014 09221662

-Date of Birth/Age 5 th August, 1978/43 Years 31 st October, 1975/46 Years
+Date of Birth/Age 5 th August, 1978/43 Years 31st October, 1975/46 Years

 Type of Directorship Managing Director Non Executive Independent Director

 Brief Resume/ Experience/ Commercial and strategic She is Marketing consultant to

-Expertise in specific functions of the Company
+Expertise in specific functions of the Company • Curve Logistics (an

-functional area Tunctions of the Company • Curve Logistics (an International Logistics
+functional area International Logistics

-Tunctional area

 Company)

-One lift and in Commence Construction of the construction Aarush Hospitality Pvt.
-Ltd. Manual Chandra and Adams Andrews Andrew
+Aarush Hospitality Pvt.
+Ltd.

-Qualification Commerce Graduate, advance Ms Monica Chand completed her education in:
+Qualification Commerce Graduate, advance Ms Monica Chand completed her

-courses from Harvard, ISB and LBS.
+courses from Harvard, ISB and education in:

 LBS.
 Diploma de la langue Française -

 Alliance Française de Delhi;

 Bachelors of Arts- Japanese-

 Jawaharlal Nehru University,

 Delhi

 and

 Completed Certificate Course on

 Integral Yoga from Sri Aurobindo

-a sth D Ashram- Delhi Branch;
+Ashram- Delhi Branch;

 Date of first appointment 26 th December, 2006 30 th June, 2021

-on the Board and the second
+on the Board

 Terms and conditions In terms of Section 152(6) of the Ms Monica Chand is appointed on 30 th

 of appointment or Companies Act, 2013, Mr. Harsh June, 2021 for a 1 st term of up to 3 years

 reappointment Kumar Bansal who is proposed to as an Independent Director of the

 be re-appointed as Managing Company.
 The terms & conditions of

 Director of the Company, is liable her appointment including remuneration

 to retire by rotation and as per shall be governed by the Letter of

 explanatory statement appointment issued by the Company.

 Directorship in other 1.
 BMW Iron & Steel Industries Nil

 Public Companies Ltd.

 (31st March,2021) 2.
 Sadhuram Bansal & Sons Ltd.

 Chairman/ Member of the Chairman:- Nil

 Committee of Directors in Corporate Responsibility

 the Company Committee,

 Member-

 Finance Committee

 Audit Committee

 Risk Management Committee

 Shareholding in the 18464750 Nil

 Company

 Inter-se Relationship Mr. Harsh Kumar Bansal is son of Not Related

 between Directors/ KMP Mr. Ram Gopal Bansal, Chairman

 of the Company and brother of

 Mr. Vivek Kumar Bansal,

 Managing Directors of the

 Company.

 No. of Board Meetings 4 Na

 attended during the year

 (2020-21)